seddonym/layer_linter/docs/concepts.rst

     My layer contract
     -----------------

-    1. myproject.packagetwo.lowlevelmodule imports myproject.packagetwo.highlevelmodule:
+    1. pets.cats.whiskers imports pets.dogs.walkies:

-        myproject.packagetwo.lowlevelmodule <-
+        pets.cats.whiskers <-
-        myproject.utils <-
+        pets.utils <-
-        myproject.packagetwo.highlevelmodule
+        pets.dogs.walkies

-If you want to suppress this error, you can add one component of the path to the contract like so:
+To suppress this error, you may add one component of the path to the contract like so:

 .. code-block:: none

-    My Layers Contract:
+    Three-tier contract:
         packages:
-        - myproject.packageone
-        - myproject.packagetwo
-        - myproject.packagethree
+            - pets
         layers:
-        - highlevelmodule
+            - dogs
-        - mediumlevelmodule
+            - cats
-        - lowlevelmodule
+            - rabbits
         whitelisted_paths:
-        - myproject.packagetwo.lowlevelmodule <- myproject.utils
+            - pets.cats.whiskers <- pets.utils

 Running the linter again will show the contract passing.